WOMBAT

 WOMBAT allows researchers to design their own data collection templates that can be tailored to answer a particular research question, or to focus on the work of a specific professional group.
 Thus, WOMBAT affords the ability for researchers to undertake observational studies of different health professionals in different settings and to answer a wide range of questions using a rigorous approach.
 Examples include:

-Alternatively, researchers can elect to use data collection templates, as applied in previous studies, to allow findings from different studies to be compared.
-One of the greatest advantages of using the WOMBAT tool is the potential to compare your findings with other WOMBAT studies.
+Researchers can also elect to use validated data collection templates to facilitate comparison of findings with previously published data, which is a great advantage of using the WOMBAT tool.
 Thus, we suggest that, where possible, you consider using existing definitions of work tasks which will allow you to compare your findings with those from other WOMBAT studies.
 WOMBAT also provides the opportunity to undertake multi-site and cross-country studies.

 References